Exploring the Polynesian Tattoo Artistry at Studio Perle Noire: A Journey into Unique and Meaningful Body Art

 Jérôme also expresses his art in his daily life, by drawing on everything that comes to hand, from skateboards to shoes, including his wallet.
 “My inspiration comes the same day, I don’t create a project.
 I draw everything with a felt-tip pen directly on the client’s skin, which requires a lot of letting go, especially during the first session.
 I do the cutting general and, if it works, I start adding the patterns.
 As long as the client does not agree or I am not satisfied, we do not attack, obviously.
 In the studio, we have a leitmotif: if we know someone who will know how to create a pattern better than us, we will automatically direct the client towards this person for the simple reason that above all we are doing a passion job.
 When we love it tattoo, we defend it tooth and nail.”

 Jérôme also sometimes refuses to tattoo certain patterns or certain requests.
 “The fashion trend not long ago was to tattoo the hands.
 Our ethic was to say that we had to do it in the right order, starting with the arms first.”
 According to him, starting with a visible area would be like shooting yourself in the foot.
 “It’s social suicide because we don’t know what the future holds.
 Everything that is visible, that is to say the hands, the throat, the face, will inevitably slow down employers, access to credit at the bank, or if you want to go to a chic restaurant, for example.
 That can unfortunately have a negative influence.”
 Likewise, if two young lovers want to get each other’s first name tattooed, Jérôme will try to dissuade them because they might regret it in the future.
 “Obviously there are also hostile symbols.
-If someone asks me for a swastika, I say ‘look again, but it won’t be here, that’s for sure’.”
+If someone asks me for a swastika, I say ‘look once more, but it won’t be here, that’s for sure’.”

 “We are surprised every day by our customers”